-Being ranked as a finalist continues a dream 24 hours for Jaguar: yesterday, the I-Pace was awarded the European Car of the Year prize, just weeks after winning the UK Car of the Year gong.
+Being ranked as a finalist continued a dream 24 hours for Jaguar: also at Geneva, the I-Pace was awarded the European Car of the Year prize, just weeks after winning the UK Car of the Year gong.

 More than 80 World Car Awards jurors have voted for the 2019 gongs, and it’s not just the overall World Car of the Year prize that’s up for grabs.
 There are five other categories, with a diverse mix of contenders.

 The World Performance Car of the Year, for example, is a clash of the titans – the Aston Martin Vanquish vs the McLaren 720S, with the Mercedes-AMG GT 4-door offering a more practical alternative.